 How to Reverse a Fan

 A reversed ceiling fan can help redistribute the heat around the home the same way it does with the cooler air in the summer.
 This can help reduce energy costs and save homeowners money.
 Most fans only require a simple switch of a button to change directions.
-In addition, alternating this technique with maintenance from Ragsdale Heating and Air can add to the cost effectiveness.
+In addition, alternating this technique with maintenance from Ragsdale Heating, Air, Plumbing & Electrical can add to the cost effectiveness.

 How to Keep Warm